Bayselonarrend/OpenIntegrations/docs/en/md/Instructions/HTTP.md

 # HTTP (Client)

-This section is dedicated to the library for working with the HTTP client.
-On this page, all the steps necessary to start working are described
+This section covers the library for working with HTTP(s) protocol in 1С:Enterprise, OneScript, and CLI.
+This page describes all the steps required to get started.

 ## Getting started